my2ndhead/hyperthreat/README.md

 - We have spun up an Amazon EC2 cloud instance and will provide full access to the operating system (Ubuntu) and Splunk Enterprise.
 - The Splunk instance contains the DARPA test data, and TA-threatintelligence.
 - Also, the GA release of the Hyperthreat Suite, including Risk Manager, Hyperbaseline and Hypercrypto will be installed as documented.
 - A separate App with Demo searches will be provided.
-As the testdata is historic and due to lack of time it was impossible to write an event re-player, all the searches are run against historical data.
+As the test data is historic and due to lack of time it was impossible to write an event re-player, all the searches are run against historical data.
 All searches simulate the situation as how they would be in real-life.
 - The tests are run against the R6.1 Test data and focus on the Insider #1 with the username of "CSF2712".
 - Risk Manager contains minor parts of code from the Alert Manager-app, where all intellectual property is owned by us (code reuse).

 # What we are proud of...

 This was a real team effort.
-We were able to build a complex solution together, touching almost every Splunk techology there is,and everyone was able to show his strenghts.
-The culmination of the project was, when we broughtthe three different app pieces together, almost everything worked right out-of-the-box and the insider in the test data was found immediatly.
+We were able to build a complex solution together, touching almost every Splunk technology there is,and everyone was able to show his strengths.
+The culmination of the project was, when we brought the three different app pieces together, almost everything worked right out-of-the-box and the insider in the test data was found immediately.

 ## References
 [1] http://creativecommons.org/licenses/by-nc-sa/4.0/